MuhammadSameh/Foodie/README.md

 </div>

 ## Description
 This is only a UI like a social media app but for Food reviews.
+This app is ready to be connected to any back-end to be totally functional.

 ### Built with